Chapter 4 – Syllables

 Supplementary Video

 Since there are many ways a heavy syllable can occur, and just one way that a syllable can be light, you may find is easier to pick out the light syllables.
 You then know that all others are heavy.
 In practice, you may find yourself using both methods.
-Over time, you may hardly need to think of the rules to split syllables of words.
+Over time, the rules will become second nature.

 Holding

 When a consonant joins with a succeeding consonant (or consonants), they form a conjunct.
-This means that the first consonant becomes a “half letter” (as it has no vowel).
+This means that the first consonant becomes a “half letter” (as it has to drop its inherent vowel to join with its partner).
 For example, examine the word siddhānta.
 It has two conjuncts (marked in bold siddhānta): ddh and nt.
 These are also points of syllable division: sid / dhān / ta.

-As you learned earlier, any syllable ending in a consonant is a long syllable, meaning it is held for two mātras.
-This extenuation is a natural result of fully sounding the closing “half letter.”
+As explained in lesson one, any syllable ending in a consonant is a long syllable, meaning it is held for two mātras.
+This extenuation is a natural result of fully sounding the closing half letter.
 Actually, the half syllable does not by itself take up to full mātras, but the sound is lingered on briefly to complete two mātras so as to maintain meter.
-A common error is to rush through conjuncts and not enunciate the half letters.
-Thus, for example, we often hear the word siddha pronounced as if it were spelled sidha.
-Giving ample time to the first half of a conjunct and clearly enunciating its closing half letter is called “holding.”
-It is an essential feature of correct chanting.

 Supplementary Video